LilithHafner/Chairmarks.jl/docs/src/explanations.md

 was taken.
 This package is very similar to Benchmarks.jl and BenchmarkTools.jl, but has a significantly different implementation and a distinct API.
 When differentiating multiple similar things, I prefer distinctive names over synonyms or different parts of speech.
-The difference between the names should, if possible, reflect the difference in the concepts, and if that's not possible, it should be clear that the difference between the names does not reflect the difference between concepts.
-This rules out most names like "Benchmarker", "Benchmarking", "BenchmarkSystem", etc. I could have chosen "EfficientBenchmarks.jl", but that is pretty pretentious and also would become misleading of "BenchmarkTools.jl" becomes more efficient in the future.
+The difference between the names should, if possible, reflect the difference in the concepts.
+If that's not possible, it should be clear that the difference between the names does not reflect the difference between concepts.
+This rules out most names like "Benchmarker.jl", "Benchmarking.jl", "BenchmarkSystem.jl", etc. I could have chosen "EfficientBenchmarks.jl", but that is pretty pretentious and also would become misleading if "BenchmarkTools.jl" becomes more efficient in the future.

 Ultimately, I decided to follow Julia's
 [package naming conventions](https://docs.julialang.org/en/v1.12-dev/tutorials/creating-packages/#Package-naming-guidelines)